 - At a European level, about 50% of recovered paper is collected from industry and trade, 40% from households, and 10% from offices (CEPI, 2006)

 - In the United States, the recycling percentage of waste paper and cardboard was 66% in 2017 – Source.

 - In the 90s approximately 35% of the paper and cardboard waste was recycled in the USA – Source.

-- Recycling of 1,000 kilograms paper waste, reduces the need of 3.3 trees for making new paper – Source.
+- Recycling of 1,000 kilograms of paper waste, reduces the need for 3.3 trees for making new paper – Source.

-- With 1,000 kilograms recycled paper you reduce the need of 4,000 kilowatts of energy – Source.
+- With 1,000 kilograms of recycled paper, you reduce the need for 4,000 kilowatts of energy – Source.

 - Recycling paper costs 60% less energy in comparison to producing paper from virgin material – Source.